mozilla/id-specs/browserid/index.md

 <pre>
 navigator.id.beginProvisioning(provisionEmailFunction);
 </pre>
-with <tt>provisionEmailFunction</tt> a function that accepts an email address as parameter.
+with <tt>provisionEmailFunction</tt> a function that accepts an email address and a duration (in integral seconds) as parameter.

-Once the email address determined, the domain SHOULD check that the user is properly authenticated to use this email address.
-If she isn't, the domain SHOULD call
+Once the requested email provided as parameter to the <tt>provisionEmailFunction</tt>, the domain SHOULD check that the user is properly authenticated to use this email address.
+If she isn't, the domain SHOULD call:
 <pre>
  navigator.id.raiseProvisioningFailure(explanation)
 </pre>
 with <tt>explanation</tt> a string explaining the failure.
-The domain SHOULD concludes all JavaScript activity after making this call.
+The domain SHOULD conclude all JavaScript activity after making this call.

 You SHOULD use one of the following <tt>explanation</tt> codes:
 * <tt>user is not authenticated as target user</tt> - Indicates UA should show sign in screen again, due to an error